 - carry your own bag and use a map instead of a guide, there are some of the world’s best hikes in the Peruvian Andes!
 CLICK HERE for some amazing hikes that we did around Peru.

 - Take a slowboat trip in the amazon from Iquitos to Leticia.
-South America travel budget
+Awesome activity when traveling South America on the cheap.

 We spent BOB 2020 ($ 294) in 15 days, thus BOB 135 ($ 19) each per day including all food, transport and other expenses.